Joyuda Lagoon Natural Reserve

-Laguna Joyuda, or Albufera de Joyuda, is a natural reservoir located in the municipality of Cabo Rojo in Puerto Rico.
+Laguna Joyuda, or Albufera de Joyuda, is a brackish lagoon located in the municipality of Cabo Rojo in Puerto Rico.
 The only lagoon in the western coast of the main island, it is recognized as a dual system for recreation and fishing.
-However, it is an area of significant value for its flora, endemic and exotic marine fauna, varied reef systems, and exchange of fauna at the mouth of the Río Guanajibo to the north.
-The neighboring Isla de Ratones and the Punta Ostiones atoll are a refuge for migratory birds and fish.
+However, it is an area of significant value for its flora, endemic and exotic marine fauna, varied reef systems, and exchange of fauna at the mouth of the Guanajibo River to the north.
+The neighboring Isla de Ratones and the Punta Ostiones atolls are a refuge for migratory birds and fish.
 It also serves as a habitat for abundant mollusks and crustaceans in the coast.
+The lagoon and its environs are protected as the Laguna Joyuda Nature Reserve, a class Ia strict nature reserve as categorized by the International Union for Conservation of Nature.